Latest NewsView More

 We believe that each child can only achieve their full potential if they are happy and secure in their school environment.

-We hope that the attached documents help you in your decision, but the best way to find out is to come and visit us.
+If you are wondering if our small village school is the correct setting for your child, the best way to find out is to come and visit us.

-Please contact our school office on to make a 01227 700260 for a convenient appointment.
+Please contact our School Office on 01227 700260 or send an email to email@example.com for a convenient appointment.

 Our Admissions Policy and the criteria associated with it are designed to reflect those priorities, together with requirements that are statutory obligations prescribed by current government regulation.
 If applications exceed the number of places available, the oversubscription criteria will be applied in the following order of priority.
 This will also be used if applications within any of the categories exceed places available and it is necessary to decide between them:

 1. Looked After Child or Previously Looked After Children

 3. Children with Exceptional Compassionate, Social, Medical/Health or Special Access Needs

 4. Children of Staff at the School

 5. Distance/Nearness of Children's Home to School

 Procedures for admissions will be as described in the Local Authority’s admissions booklet.